jszoja/aws-cf-copy/README.md

 # aws-cf-copy
-It is simple tool, which automates the process of copying setup between two CloudFront distributions
+It is simple tool, which automates the process of copying setup/behaviors between two CloudFront distributions

 ## Requirements
 You need to install awscli and configure it, eg: